 If something does fail on your high chair, don't worry!
 Before you rush out to buy a replacement before mealtime, know that replacement parts are likely available for your make and model.
 Check your manufacturer's website for a list of harnesses, seat covers, tray liners, and other components that are affordable and easy to install without professional help.
 If the part you need isn’t listed online, consider calling customer service.
 Often, the available library of replacement parts is larger than what shows up on manufacturer websites.

 Cleaning high chairs isn't the most glamorous or rewarding part of parenthood, but it is important nonetheless.
 It allows your child to eat in a clean and sanitized environment, and it isn't that challenging to do when you know what to do.
-Whether it's your first or fourth child, we hope you picked up some valuable tips (like how to clean high chair straps) from our five-step process above.
+We hope you picked up some valuable tips (like how to clean high chair straps) from our five-step process above.
+If you are expecting your first or have a newborn at home, learn when your baby can sit in a high chair.

 And if you are expecting or recently welcomed your first child, we have a myriad of new parent FAQs to take the overwhelm out of planning for the most exciting chapter of your life.